 The information is provided to the public by the Food Standards Agency (FSA) website under the Freedom of Information Act 2000.
 This is free.

-We hope that the scheme will drive up standards of food safety within premises and give the public the opportunity to make an informed choice about where they choose to eat or buy food based on food safety and hygiene standards.
-The information is also accessible to the public in an easy to understand format.
+The scheme gives the public the opportunity to make an informed choice about where they choose to eat or buy food based on food safety and hygiene standards.
+The information is accessible to the public in an easy to understand format.
+Since the scheme was introduced there has been an improvement in the standards in the majority of businesses.

 The scheme serves as a good advertisement for those food businesses that practice high standards of hygiene.
 This in turn may lead to an increase in business and reward food business owners for their effort.